paulburpo/multitenant-adf/README.md

 5. Open the __DatabaseCopyPipeline__ under the Factory Resources menu.
 This pipeline is responsible for collecting the list of tables that we want to copy from each source and then copying each of those tables to the warehouse staging tables.
 Notice that on the __Parameters__ tab, we have the same parameters that we had in our Execute Pipeline activity.
 These parameters will be populated by the calling pipeline.

 6. The __LookupTables__ lookup activity.
-This activity is responsible for pulling the list of tables we would like to copy from the source databases by running the ___SELECT * FROM SchemaMetadata WHERE CopyFlag = 1 ORDER BY CopyPriority___ query in the warehouse databse.
+This activity is responsible for pulling the list of tables we would like to copy from the source databases by running the ___SELECT * FROM SchemaMetadata WHERE CopyFlag = 1 ORDER BY CopyPriority___ query in the warehouse database.
 The ORDER BY on the __CopyPriority__ column allows us to copy tables in a certain order if necessary by changing the values in the table.
 The __SchemaName__ and __TableName__ columns should be self-explanitory.
 The __CopyFlag__ is not used in the demo but it could be used to allow the exclusion of certain tables from the copy process by filtering on this column.
 There is no parameterization in this activity but the output which will be passed on to the next activity is JSON formatted with the results of the query that will look something like this:
     ```json
     {
     "count": 10,